harshaneo17/gekko_ml/README.md

 # Notes:
-This model weights are not saved is not saved. https://www.sharpsightlabs.com/blog/numpy-axes-explained/#numpy-axes-quick-explanation
+This model weights are not saved. https://www.sharpsightlabs.com/blog/numpy-axes-explained/#numpy-axes-quick-explanation